Ein ultimativer multifunktionaler Kopfhörer – Verstärker für alle Kopfhörer dieses Planeten

 The picture below shows you the max.
 Output voltage before soft clipping in OTL mode at 220 Ohm load per channel – at 50 Vrms are on each channel 11.3 watts

-The picture below shows you the max. rms output voltage before soft clipping in STAX mode.
+The picture below shows you the max. rms output voltage before start soft clipping in STAX mode.

 Following some graphics for technically interested people …